 Resolution 609 (Rev.WRC-07) Consultation Meeting

-Terms of Reference (MOD, Cyberjaya, September 2019)
+Terms of Reference (MOD, October 2020)

 …

 [NOC]

 10. At each Consultation Meeting a tentative date will be scheduled for the following meeting, which date shall be set taking into account resolves 7 of ITU-R Resolution 609 (Rev.WRC-07).
 The deadlines established in §§ 11(a), 11(b), and 11(c) below (see also § 12) shall be calculated for the tentatively-scheduled meeting, and shall be included in the Record of Decisions of the current Consultation Meeting.